“Service to Mankind is service to God” is the proverb highly prevalent all over the world.

 As usual people from our sub-continent are hardly seen volunteering.
 During one of my hospital visits, I met a senior citizen who had immigrated from India at the coffee shop.
 I inquired as to why our children and seniors do not engage in such volunteer services.
 He said that our people also do volunteer services – at religious places of worship where they clean the shoes, sweep the floor, cook food, clean utensils etc. To my surprise and disgust he had his philosophy and justification in place – “there we do service to God directly”.

 People volunteer their time to an organization because they want to support their community.
-In 2010, almost all (93%) volunteers said that making a contribution to the community was a key motivating factor in their decision.
+As per Statistics Canada, in 2010, almost all (93%) volunteers said that making a contribution to the community was a key motivating factor in their decision.
 Although most volunteers get involved with a charitable or non-profit organization for altruistic reasons, most also believe that they receive substantial benefits themselves.
 Many stated that their volunteer activities had given them a chance to develop new skills; for example, about two-thirds said their interpersonal skills had improved.
 Volunteers also thought their volunteer experience had given them better skills in communications (44%), organizing (39%), fundraising (33%) and technical or office work (27%).
 One-third (34%) also reported that working as a volunteer had increased their knowledge of such subjects as health, women’s or political issues, criminal justice or the environment.

 Now think of the vast pool of human resource available in any community in India, who can contribute back to the society.
 In India, most people retire from their active employment by the age of 60 unlike in Canada where retirement is generally after 70.